rancher-sandbox/cluster-api-provider-elemental/doc/HOST_PHASES.md

 It is expected to re-start the lifecycle of the host at this point if desired.
 This means running `elemental-agent register --install` to perform a new registration and a fresh installation of the system.

+### Reconciling OS Version

+The `Reconciling OS Version` happens during the [Running](#running) phase, if a new OS Version has to be reconciled **and** the host needs to reboot to apply it.

+Note that if the `ElementalHost` does not need to reboot to reconcile an OS Version, then this phase will not be shown and the `ElementalHost` last applied OS Version will be considered reconciled already.

+The `OSPlugin` in use determines whether the host needs a reboot or not, for example to run a new kernel, or to boot from an updated partition.

+For more information, you can read the related [documentation](./OS_VERSION_RECONCILE.md).